MAISON DE LA GARE'S TEAM

 Noël has a degree in Information Technology.
 He is responsible for tracking and recording the arrivals and departures of children in Maison de la Gare's center and their participation in the center's activities, supporting them in these activities in every way that he can.

 A graduate in health and hygiene, Awa worked in nursing care and emergency care for different organizations in Saint Louis.
-She provides medical care and hygiene support to the talibé children, both in Maison de la Gare’s center and in the daaras.
+She provides medical care and hygiene support to the talibé children, both in Maison de la Gare’s center and in their daaras.

 Aïda Dieng: Teacher